 \subsection{Modeling cross-item effects: advantage of simplotope over hypercube}

 In this subsection, we focus on modeling the cross-item effects in price promotion planning problem.
-The insights developed here will be useful to model a more general class of functions later in Section~\ref{section:supermodular}.
+The insights developed here will be useful to introduce a more general class of functions later in Section~\ref{section:composite-MIP}.
 Under the linear demand function, the cross-item effect on revenue between two items, \textit{e.g.}, item $1$ and $2$, can be modeled as $\beta x_1x_2$, where $\beta$ is non-zero and $x_i$ is the price decision variable for item $i$.
 If $\beta$ is negative then two items are complementary; otherwise, they are substitutable.
 To capture these effects, we need to model the following discrete bilinear set:

-In this subsection, we will limit our attention to $d_2 = 1$.
-That is, the retailer decides on whether the second product is promoted or not. \citet{cohen2021promotion} provide a formulation for \eqref{eq:example} using McCormick inequalities~\citep{mccormick1976computability}.
-Although this formulation is a valid MIP formulation, it is not ideal.
-We show how to derive an ideal formulation.
+In this subsection, we limit our attention to $d_2 = 1$.
+That is, the retailer decides whether the second product is promoted or not. \citet{cohen2021promotion} provide an MIP formulation for \eqref{eq:example} using McCormick inequalities~\citep{mccormick1976computability}, that is not ideal.
+Our goal is to show how to derive an ideal formulation.